top of page

 Success!
 Message received.

 Karapetian’s work is included in textbooks such as Photography: a Cultural History, (Laurence King Publishing Ltd, 2021); Constructed: The Contemporary History of the Constructed Image in Photography Since 1990 (Routledge/Taylor & Francis, 2019); Global Photography: A Critical History/ Textbook (Bloomsbury Academic Publishers, 2019); and in Charlotte Cotton’s survey of contemporary trends in fine art photography, Photography is Magic, published by Aperture in 2015.
-Her work has been reviewed in the LA Times, Artforum, Artcritical.com, and Photograph Magazine among many other publications.
-Profiles of the artist’s work have been published in, among other publications, Art in America, Artforum.com, The Georgia Review, TATE Etc., FABRIK, Art LTD, and The San Francisco Chronicle, and her work has been discussed in the New York Times and Interview Magazine.
+Her work has been discussed in the LA Times, Artforum, Art in America, and Photograph Magazine among many other publications.

 bottom of page